Message from Utilities and Environmental Services Director Michael D. Thane

 We have created a partnership with the cities of Cedar Park and Leander known as the Brushy Creek Regional Utility Authority.
 This authority is tasked with building a regional water treatment and delivery system to deliver water from a third supply, Lake Travis.
 This supply will provide water for our communities for many years to come.
 Not only does this partnership meet our long-term needs to our build-out population in the year 2050, water from several supplies will increase the City’s drought tolerance and improve reliability in the event of a catastrophe.
 The economies of scale created by sharing these facilities will save millions of dollars and ensure that we continue to maintain one of the lowest water rates in the region.

 The wastewater system does not require the same long-range planning as the water system; however, the wastewater collection system does require an extensive capital improvement program in order to meet future development needs and to maintain the system so that we meet the stringent regulatory requirements since about 60 percent of the City is located over the Edwards Aquifer.
 Wastewater treatment for the City takes place at two regionally-owned treatment plants.
-These plants are currently owned by the Lower Colorado River Authority and operated by the Brazos River Authority.
-The City also has a pretreatment program in place so that we can monitor our industries' discharges so that they do not contribute pollution to our streams through the improper maintenance and compliance of our wastewater collection system.
+These plants are currently owned by the Cities of Round Rock, Cedar Park, and Austin and are operated by the Brazos River Authority.
+The City also has a pretreatment program in place to monitor our industries' discharges so that they do not contribute pollution to our streams through the improper maintenance and compliance of our wastewater collection system.

 Thank you for visiting our web site and we hope you enjoy living in the Round Rock Community.

 Director of Utilities & Environmental Services